ramosleandre/grape/docs/product-requirements-document.md

 **As a** developer,
-**I want** a FastAPI endpoint that can accept and store a user-uploaded Knowledge Graph in RDF format, **so that** data can be brought into the system for later processing.
+**I want** a FastAPI endpoint that can accept and store a user-uploaded Knowledge Graph in RDF format, **so that** users can import their existing knowledge graphs into Grape for querying and visualization.

 **Acceptance Criteria:**
-1. A FastAPI endpoint `/import/rdf` is created that accepts a file upload.
+1. A FastAPI endpoint `POST /api/graphs/import` is created that accepts a multipart file upload with an optional `name` field.
+2. The endpoint accepts RDF files in common formats: Turtle (.ttl), RDF/XML (.rdf), N-Triples (.nt), or JSON-LD (.jsonld).
-2. The endpoint validates that the uploaded file is a valid RDF file.
+3. The backend parses the uploaded file using RDFLib to extract RDF triples.
-3. Upon successful validation, the graph data is loaded into the RDF triplestore (e.g., GraphDB) using SPARQL INSERT queries or the database's native import API.
-4. The API returns a success response with a unique ID for the newly imported graph.
+4. A unique graph ID (UUID) is generated for the new knowledge graph.
+5. Graph metadata (id, name, creation timestamp) is stored as RDF triples in a metadata named graph (`<http://grape.app/metadata>`).
+6. All triples from the uploaded file are inserted into GraphDB using a SPARQL INSERT DATA query, stored in a named graph with URI `<http://grape.app/graphs/{graph_id}>`.
-5. The API returns a meaningful error response if the file is invalid or the import fails.
+7. The API returns a success response with the graph ID and name: `{"graphId": "abc-123", "name": "My Graph"}`.
+8. If the file cannot be parsed or the database insert fails, the API returns an appropriate error response with details.

+**Technical Notes:**
+- Use RDFLib's `Graph.parse()` method for file parsing - it handles validation automatically.
+- Named graphs isolate each user's knowledge graph, allowing multiple graphs in one GraphDB instance.
+- The SPARQL INSERT should be executed against the configured `kg_sparql_endpoint_url` with authentication.
+- For MVP, if the name is not provided, generate one from the filename (e.g., "my_data.ttl" → "my_data").

 #### **Story 1.4: Connect UI to RDF Import Endpoint**